Welcome to Farmleigh

 The Estate also boasts a working farm with a herd of Kerry Black cows.
 Farmleigh is managed by the Office of Public Works.
 Join one of our knowledgeable guides for a tour of Farmleigh House that takes you from the eighteenth century, when building commenced, right up to the present day.

-Access to the House is by guided tour, and includes selected rooms on the ground floor.
+Access to the House is by guided tour.
 Tours are available from Monday to Sunday from 10.00 to 17.30 with the last entry at 16.30.

 Guided Tour Admissions Charges 2018: